 His record of 29 goals in 72 appearances at international level is creditable but how has he found himself behind a trio of attackers with a combined record of just six goals in 40 appearances?

 Ultimately it comes down to goals this season - or the lack of them in Bendtner's case.
 It is now over a year since he scored last international goal and he has managed only four in 24 appearances for club and country in 2015/16.

-That statistic is all the more damning when you consider he scored three in his first four games of the campaign, managing just one since August 22.
+That statistic is all the more damning when you consider that he scored three in his first four games of the campaign, managing just one since August 22.
 Even that goal is fast becoming a distant memory, coming as it did almost five months ago on October 31.

-The Wolfsburg boss criticised Bendtner during pre-season and insisted the Dane would not be considered for the first team while he continued to "clearly lag behind" his team-mates.
+The Wolfsburg boss criticised Bendtner during pre-season and insisted that the Dane would not be considered for the first team while he continued to "clearly lag behind" his team-mates.